junxit/us-congress-bills-115/metadata.md

 - 2017-07-18 — Mr. Upton moved to suspend the rules and pass the bill.
 - 2017-07-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5937)
 - 2017-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5937)
+- 2017-07-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.